Directional Exploration by Way of Fragmentation

 the best guides are the ones that unfold alongside us

-365 pieces is really a lot of art, a lot of time, and a lot of change.
-And somehow through this process each piece needs to be cohesive to a greater whole, the project.
+Three hundred sixty-five pieces is really a lot of art, a lot of time, and a lot of change.
+And somehow, through this process, each piece needs to be cohesive to a greater whole, to the project.
 Just like we as individuals have to coexist with each other in our uniquenesses.

 Something I’ve learned about people is that you can’t force them to thrive.
-You can’t tell someone to be happy or feel fulfilled, fulfillment takes effort and time and lots of growth.
+You can’t tell someone to be happy or feel fulfilled; fulfillment takes effort, time, and lots of growth.
 Something I’ve learned about art is that you can’t force it to make sense.
 While there is a lot of skill, practice, and discipline involved, there is also an organic sense, perhaps genuineness, that just can’t be forced.

-And so, for the first quarter of the CognEYEzant project, much of the art was fairly reactive.
+For the first quarter of CognEYEzant:365, much of the art was fairly reactive.
 I wanted to see and explore the art, to learn what was genuine and how to translate what I saw into something others could also see.

-While sometimes the lack of “direction” in coming up with a new concept nearly every day was fairly concerning, this fluidity also led me in a very specific direction*.
-While I couldn’t help but wish to have a guide to adhere to, I realized, after many trials and errors and even more doubts, the best guides are the ones that unfold alongside us.
+While sometimes the lack of “direction” in coming up with a new concept every day was fairly daunting, this fluidity also led me in a very specific direction.
+While I couldn’t help but wish to have a guide to adhere to, I realized, after many trials and errors and even more doubts, that the best guides are the ones that unfold alongside us.

 In the world of academia, a thesis resembles this guide, this direction.
-It’s possible that anyone who’s experienced writing, or trying to, write an academic essay knows that the thesis is this enticing and elusive dichotomy between constraint and freedom.
-Most of the time you should have a thesis before you begin your writing process, because sometimes it helps, but sometimes it doesn’t.
+Most people who’ve experienced writing or trying to write an academic essay know that the thesis is this enticing and elusive dichotomy between constraint and freedom.
+You should have a thesis before you begin writing because it helps, but sometimes it doesn’t.

 Maybe we won’t understand or even see our direction, but with exploration, we might be able to figure out what direction we are going in.
-And this is where people and art are similar: we have to be open and explore each other before we come to conclusions.
+And this is where people and art are similar: we have to be open and explore each other before we come to or even decide to form conclusions.
 It’s not easy, but it works.

 __________________________________________________